 Butter, oil, or margarine?

-No kidding, Italian-style pasta bianco wants to be seasoned only with butter.
+No kidding, Italian-style pasta bianco wants to be seasoned only with butter, is strictly prohibited the use of heavy cream.
 In recent years a vegan variant is also catching on, which then uses margarine (which is of vegetable origin).
 But woe betide using oil instead of these ingredients: it’s not like it’s a “garlic, oil and chili” pasta!

 How to prepare Italian-style white pasta.